LoGreHub/gettingandcleaningdata/README.md

 **4 - Creating a second tidy dataset**

-There are different viable ways to achieve this, either by aggregating, reshaping or using dplyr.
-I went the **dplyr** way as it guarantees best readability in code.
+There are different viable ways to achieve this, either by aggregating, reshaping or using `dplyr`.
+I went the `dplyr` way as it guarantees best readability in code.

   a. assign the merged dataframe to a "local" dataframe.
   b. group the local dataframe by activity and subject.